Are you interested in living your life to the fullest? If your answer is yes, then let’s flow!

 One of the definitions of yoga is linking.
 Observe whether your actions and thoughts are nourishing you or not.
-This observation is a result of the daily practice.
+This observation is a result of daily practice.

 Some time ago, one of my yoga students shared her horrific life story.
 She was brought up in an abusive household.
 She married an abusive man.
-Additionally, she ended up at the dead-end job where her manager was unfair with short temperament.
+Additionally, she ended up at a dead-end job where her manager was unfair with a short temperament.
 She wanted to change her life.
-But, had no desire to change her daily habits.
+But, she had no desire to change her daily habits.
 She preferred to be a victim of her circumstances without taking charge of her life.

 In fact, most of us are fucked up by our upbringing in some fashion.
 As we move through life, we continue to accumulate more vices.
 However, we can change our life by changing our habits.

 Personally, I became very allergic to drama.
-I grew up in a broken family, by the age of 16 my life was shattered in pieces.
+I grew up in a broken family.
+By the age of 16, my life was shattered in pieces.
 As a result, I was sick and overweight.
-Not to mention, an alcohol addiction and absolutely no direction or future.
+Not to mention an alcohol addiction and absolutely no direction or future.
 Given that, most people gave up on me.

 - Start with a 5 to 10 minutes practice.

 - Take a piece of paper and answer the following questions.